hashsequence/Linux-Job-Worker/README.md

     * will be using []byte

 * Memory management of dataStore: Since running jobs over time and having the server keeping track of new entries of jobs in the data Store gets expensive, should their be a process to delete entries or truncate the data Store over time?
-Perhaps clear the dataStore after a period of time passed, maybe delete jobs that have been done for a period of time
+Perhaps clear the dataStore after a period of time passed?
+Maybe delete jobs that have been done for a period of time?

 ### Development Timeline